noahehall/theBookOfNoah/0current/security/websecurity.md

 ### cross-site scripting attacks

-- malicious code is injected into webpages
+- malicious code is injected into webpages while the user is on the site

 - exposure

-  - ...
+  - dfa

 - fallout
   - read credit card details/credentials